brgillis/SHE_Validation/doc/Shear_Estimation_Colour_Gradient_Correction_Validation-test_emulated_data_is_sufficiently_accurate.md

 [ANT Note: The accuracy was a TBD, will be updated in latest SHE RSD. ]

 ## Requirement Comment from GDPRD
 This shall be demonstrated by an end-to-end analysis on validated HST and emulated Euclid data.
-This requires sub-Requirements internal to SHE to validate HST data on fields on which there is overlap with Euclid data when available and and to validate emulated Euclid
+This requires sub-Requirements internal to SHE to validate HST data on fields on which there is overlap with Euclid data when available and to validate emulated Euclid

 Requirements Chain: